shinchiro/mpv-winbuild-cmake/README.md

 ## Acknowledgements

-This project originally created and maintained [lachs0r](https://github.com/lachs0r/mingw-w64-cmake).
+This project was originally created and maintained [lachs0r](https://github.com/lachs0r/mingw-w64-cmake).
 Since then, it heavily modified to suit my own need.